 - “I want to work at a brand new startup, as a software engineer, in the industry I adore.”

-Step #2: Choose a language to learn
+Step #3: Choose a good software engineering language to learn

 Once you have a solid foundation, you can easily transition to new languages, frameworks, and technologies.
 As co-founder of Flatiron School Avi Flombaum says, “The most important aspect of it is that you’re learning how to think like a developer.”